kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/database/mongodb_1.md

 ## Start Mongo Server (This is in ubuntu)

+For windows and Mac, you would need to follow instruction to start it.

 ```shell
 xiaofengli@xiaofenglx:~/Downloads$ sudo chown -R mongodb:mongodb /var/lib/mongodb
 xiaofengli@xiaofenglx:~/Downloads$ sudo chown mongodb:mongodb /tmp/mongodb-27017.sock